-Devise an organizational system that works for your family
+Step 4: Devise an organizational system that works for your family.

 Every family and home is different, so there isn’t a one-size-fits-all strategy for organizing.
 It should be a personalized system that fits your lifestyle.
 Sit down with the entire household to discuss their needs and daily schedules to develop a solution that works for everyone.
 Instead of imposing your tidying strategy on others, get everyone involved in the process and frame it as a team effort.
 This makes it more likely that everyone will stick to the plan.

 Tackle one room at a time.
 Think about how members of your family use the space and organize it accordingly.
 For example, if several people share a bathroom and the shower is crowded with bottles of shampoo, conditioner, and body wash, give each family member a plastic container to hold their toiletries.
-If there is enough space, they can keep their containers in the bathroom.
+They can keep their containers in the bathroom if there is enough space.
 If not, they can store their toiletries in their bedrooms and carry them to the bathroom as needed.

 Storage containers are a must-have item when keeping your pantry, closets, and garage organized.
 Pull everything out of the cabinets and start from scratch, replacing your items carefully according to categories of your choosing.
 Use containers to keep like items together, and be sure to label them to find and replace items with ease.

-In every room, adding storage solutions wherever you can is key, so consider installing shelves, over-the-door storage, or hooks on a wall.
+Adding storage solutions wherever possible is key in every room, so consider installing shelves, over-the-door storage, or hooks on a wall.

-Make sure everyone understands and follows the new system
+Step 5: Make sure everyone understands and follows the new system.

 To establish new habits and keep your house organized, practice clear communication with every member of your family about where things belong.
-If you find your family is having trouble sticking to the system, sit back down and work together to create a solution that’s more intuitive or easy to follow.
+If you find your family is having trouble sticking to the system, sit back down and work together to create a more intuitive or easy-to-follow solution.
 With a little collaboration and tough love, your loved ones will soon develop new habits and routines to keep your home spick and span.